ABRSM now offer a comprehensive set of guidelines on their website for candidates with special needs who want to take Graded Music Exams:

-Introduction To Music is a new, accessible music course created by Drake Music in partnership with OCNSWR (Open College Network South West Region).
+Introduction To Music is a new, accessible music course created by Drake Music in partnership with apt awards (formerly known as OCNSWR - Open College Network South West Region).
 The course can be accredited at Entry Level, Level 1 and Level 2 and is designed to be fully inclusive, enabling disabled and non-disabled students to work together.

 The Full Pitcher have produced music resources for MIDI Grid music software.
 MIDI Grid is accessible to disabled people using almost any means of computer access - switch, joystick, trackball, SmartNav, Eye-gaze etc.

 There are two sets of 'Grid Play' resources available either on CD Rom or to download:

 The British Dyslexia Association and Music Teacher Magazine have produced an excellent 'Teacher Guide To Music And Dyslexia' which is available to download as a PDF file here:

 The guide is free but a voluntary donation of £3 would be gratefully received by the BDA.